HelpMe-Pls/Life-Engineering/Frontend/JS/Everyday methods & utils.md

 console.log(animals.slice(2, -0));         // []
 console.log(animals.slice(undefined, 0));  // []

-// If `end` is negative, the absolute of it is how many element(s) REMOVED from the last index (right to left) console.log(animals.slice(0, -1));    // ["ant", "bison", "camel", "duck"] console.log(animals.slice(1, -3))     // ["bison"] console.log(animals.slice(1, -5));    // []
+// If `end` is negative, the absolute of it is how many element(s) REMOVED from the last index inclusive (right to left) console.log(animals.slice(0, -1));    // ["ant", "bison", "camel", "duck"] console.log(animals.slice(1, -3))     // ["bison"] console.log(animals.slice(1, -5));    // []